ponylang/ponyc/INSTALL.md

 ## Linux

 Prebuilt Linux packages are available via [ponyup](https://github.com/ponylang/ponyup) for Glibc and musl libc based Linux distribution.
+You can install nightly builds as well as official releases using ponyup.

-To install on a Glibc distribution:
+To install the most recent ponyc on a Glibc distribution:

 ```bash
 ponyup update ponyc release --libc=gnu